-For access to certain specialty medications, you may need to use CVS/caremark Specialty Pharmacy, as not all specialty medications are covered through a retail pharmacy.
+For access to certain specialty medications, you may need to use CVS/caremark Specialty Pharmacy.
+Under your plan, some specialty medications may not be covered at your current pharmacy, or they may only be covered when ordered through CVS/caremark Specialty Pharmacy.

-The CVS/caremark Specialty Pharmacy provides not only specialty medicines but also personalized pharmacy care management services:
+The CVS/caremark Specialty Pharmacy provides not only specialty medicines, but also personalized pharmacy care management services:

-- Access to a team of clinical experts that are specially trained in your condition - On-call pharmacist 24 hours a day, seven days a week - Coordination of care with you and your doctor - · Convenient delivery to the address of your choice, including your doctor's office - Medicine- and condition-specific education and counseling - · Insurance and financial coordination assistance

-Online support through www.CVSCaremarkSpecialtyRx.com, including condition-specific information and the specialty pharmacy drug list
+- Access to a team of clinical experts that are specially trained in your condition.
+On-call pharmacist 24 hours a day, seven days a week.
+Coordination of care with you and your doctor - Convenient delivery to the address of your choice, including your doctor's office.
+Medicineand condition-specific education and counseling - Insurance and financial coordination assistance - Online support through www.CVScaremarkSpecialtyRx.com, including condition-specific information and the specialty pharmacy drug list